dirkraft/dropwizard-file-assets/README.md

 ## Dependency ##

-Add the dependency which is currently only hosted on Sonatype's gracious snapshot repository.
-Maybe I will push to maven central someday, but for now I've loaded enough crapware on there.
+Add the dependency from Maven central.

 ### Maven ###